o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 **Registering Gems**

 Registers the Gem to the nearest o3de object manifest file above the location where the Gem is.
 Before registering the Gem, this command verifies that the Gem has a valid `gem.json` file.
-Then, it adds the Gem’s path to the `external_subdirectories` list in nearest o3de object manifest file above the Gem location.
+Then, it adds the Gem’s path to the `external_subdirectories` list in the nearest o3de object manifest file above the Gem location.

 ```cmd
 o3de.bat register --gem-path GEM_PATH